Short Guided Meditation Scripts for Beginners

 Walking meditation script

-> Choose a safe place to walk, indoors or outdoors. > Keep your eyes open. > Do not use this practice while driving. > Begin at a natural pace. > Feel one foot touch the ground, then the other. > Notice pressure, lifting, placing, and shifting weight. > Let sounds come and go around you. > Notice colors and shapes without needing to stare. > When the mind runs ahead, return to the next step. > Keep walking and noticing. > Before ending, pause and feel both feet on the ground.
+> Choose a safe place to walk, indoors or outdoors. > Keep your eyes open. > Do not use this practice while driving. > Begin at a natural pace. > Feel one step land, then the next. > Notice pressure, lifting, placing, and shifting weight. > Let sounds come and go around you. > Notice colors and shapes without needing to stare. > If a stomach flutter or a coffee aroma pulls attention away, simply include it, then return to the next step. > Keep walking and noticing. > Before ending, pause and feel the body standing.

 Grounding script variation